hamza-cskn/MongoDBBenchmarker/README.md

 # MongoDB Benchmarker

 This is a simple tool to benchmark MongoDB performance.
-It allows to bulk updates, inserts, reads and deletes.
+It allows bulk updates, inserts, reads, and deletes.
 It generates random data as you want.
-For each query it measures the time it took to execute it and the number of operations per second.
+For each query, it measures the time it took to execute it and the number of operations per second.

 ## Installing
 You need `operations.json` and `operations.log` files to use the application properly.
 * `operations.json` file is a configuration file for bulk operations.
-You have to configure it for using with Docker.
-However if you want to use CLI mode, you don't need it.
+You have to configure it for use with Docker.
+However, if you want to use CLI mode, you don't need it.
 * `operations.log` file is the log file that will store benchmark results of the executed operations.
 ### With Clonning Repository
 ```bash